-Please read these instructions carefully, but do not open the question paper until you are told that you may do so.
+Please read these instructions carefully, but do not open this question paper until you are told that you may do so.
 This paper is Section 1 of 2.
-Your supervisor will collect this question paper and answer sheet before giving out Section 2.

 A separate text booklet and answer sheet are provided for this section.
 Please check you have these.
 You also require a soft pencil and an eraser.